helidon-io/helidon-labs/dashboards/grafana/README.md

 # Grafana Dashboards

-This project contains updated Helidon grafana dashboards and the instructions on how to configure and enable additional metrics for Helidon SE and Helidon MP.
+This project contains updated Helidon Grafana dashboards and the instructions on how to configure and enable additional metrics for Helidon SE and Helidon MP.

 > Note: This document and its contents are work in progress only and not complete.